vertcoin-project/VertDocs/docs/Wallets/Electrum_bu.md

 Once you see this screen below - you're ready to go!
 As long as the bottom right of the UI shows a green color indicating that it is connected to the servers, you can basically start sending/receiving coins.

-*Note: It is probably a good idea to try and send a small amount to test before sending the rest!*
+*Note: Its probably a good idea to try and send a small amount to test before sending the rest!*

 ![Electrum VTC UI 1](../images/electrum-vtc-ui-1.png)